Carcraftz/CoronaTweeter/README.md

 # CoronaTweeter
 Tweets Coronavirus stats every hour from worldometer.
-Made in 30 minutes out of boredom

 # How to configure: